devhimal/express-nodejs-basics/README.md

 ### User Authentication System
 This is a simple authentication system that allows users to register, log in, and manage their profiles.
 It also includes role-based access, ensuring that only admins can perform certain actions, like adding or deleting products.

-### Features
-User registration
-User login with JWT
-Password hashing
-Admin-only access to certain routes (e.g., adding products) Profile management (view and update)
-Get user count API

-### Conclusion
-This system allows for user registration and login using JWT tokens.
-Admin users can perform special actions, while regular users have access to basic functionality.
-The system is simple and secure for managing user authentication and role-based access.

 <!-- ### Resources and terms that i have followed